-1. Epistemology is the study or theory of the nature, sources, and limits of knowledge; how or the ways we understand everything; how we create knowledge.
+1. Epistemology is the study or theory of the nature, sources, and limits of knowledge; how or the ways we understand everything; how we cr how far away one can get from one's community eate knowledge.

 Duncan-Andrade, J. (2008).
 The Art of Critical Pedagogy.
 Peter Lang Publishers.